Code of Conduct

 4. Distribute or wear materials on school grounds or at school functions that are obscene, advocate illegal action, appear libelous, obstruct the rights of others, or are disruptive to the school program.

-5. Intimidate, harass, bully and/or discriminate against any person on the basis of actual or perceived race, color, creed, national origin, religion or religious practices, age, gender, gender identity or expression, sexual orientation or disability on school grounds or at a school function.
+5. Intimidate, harass or discriminate against any person on the basis of actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids, locks, twists), color, creed, weight, national origin, ethnic group, religion or religious practices, age, gender (gender identity or expression), sex, sexual orientation or disability on school grounds or at a school function.

 6. Enter any portion of the school premises without authorization or remain in any building or facility after it is normally closed.